 The guidelines recommend that men discuss screening with a healthcare professional.
 Screening is ideally done using a Prostate Specific Antigen (PSA) test and a Digital Rectal Examination (DRE).

-– From the age of 40 in black African patients and in those with a positive family history of prostate and/or breast cancer in a first degree relative.
+– From the age of 40 in black African patients and those with a positive family history of prostate and/or breast cancer in a first-degree relative.

 – From the age of 45 years in all other males.

-– In addition, patients with a history of lower urinary tract symptoms and/or clinical suspicion of prostate cancer regardless of age group should have their PSA tested.
+– Additionally, patients with a history of lower urinary tract symptoms and/or clinical suspicion of prostate cancer regardless of age group should have their PSA tested.

 The need for regular screening will depend on the PSA score and DRE result.

-For more information visit the Prostate Cancer Foundation stand at registration.
+For more information visit the Prostate Cancer Foundation here.